 For the filling:

-Meanwhile, peel and wash the apples.
-Grate them in another bowl and cover to avoid browning.
-Some people grate apples with their skin on – just follow your personal tastes and preferences here.
+- Meanwhile, peel and wash the apples.
+Grate them into another bowl and cover to prevent browning.
+Some people grate apples with their skins on – just follow your personal tastes and preferences here.

-Lighly prick the upper layer of dough in several places with a fork, glaze with a beaten egg or melted butter and put in the oven.
+- Lighly prick the top of the cake in several places with a fork, glaze with some melted butter and put in the oven.
 Bake at 180ºC for about 25 minutes or until the crust is coming off the sides of the baking tray.

-Let cool down, sprinkle with powdered sugar and cut into shapes of your own choice.
-The cake is best eaten warm, but it can also be enjoyed cold with a cup of your favourite brew.
+- Let cool down, dust with powdered sugar and cut into shapes of your choice.

-Apple cake is by all means the most popular dessert in Slovakia, as we are a country with a wide variety and good quality of home-grown apples.
+Apple cake is the most popular dessert among Slovaks, as we are a country with a wide variety and good quality of home-grown apples.
 The best apples, however, come from people’s private gardens, where they are carefully looked after and nurtured to perfection.